margosmat/translord/README.md

 var translations = await translator.GetAllTranslations(Language.English);
 ```

+### FileStore
+Core `translord` package contains the `FileStore` implementation.
+The only requirement is the `TranslationsPath` for the `FileStore` to load the translations from.
+Be sure that the directory exists, otherwise `FileStore` will throw an error.

 ### Custom implementations
 You can configure your own custom implementations for the **store**, **cache** or **translator** in translord.
 Just implement specific interface and be sure to register it in DI:
 ```c#